El-hacen21/encryptoNFT/README.md

 * The frontend design of this project was adapted from https://github.com/judygab/web-dev-projects/tree/main/personal-portfolio

-* smart contracts were implemented using TFHE by zama https://github.com/zama-ai/fhevm
+* Smart contracts were implemented using TFHE by zama https://github.com/zama-ai/fhevm

+* Banner image from taken https://www.zama.ai/fhevm